VaishaliBalamurugan22008813/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 ## PROCEDURE:
 ### For X-Axis Assembly
-###   1. Select X-Axis Assembly from the visible list.a
+###   1. Select X-Axis Assembly from the visible list.
 ###   2. All the parts related to X-Axis will be shown on the screen.
 ###   3. Select the parts in sequence in which they are shown.
 ###   4. When the first part is selected then it will open in the blank space in the left side of the screen.